 Courage, rather than understanding, goes some way to humanize Amis’s lost protagonists.
 “Not everyone’s brave, my dear”, as Thomsen reminds his lifelong friend Boris, whose martial recklessness finally benefits no one.
 “It was hard to be brave in the Third Germany.
 You had to be ready to die – and to die after preludial torture which, moreover, you had to withstand, naming no names”.
 Thomsen’s sober reflections are prompted by his quest to discover the fate of Hannah’s first lover, Dieter Kruger.
 Hannah’s devotion to the heartless but indomitable Kruger stirs Thomsen into thought, and then, resentfully, into action.
 Kruger “was capable of courage.
 Hannah had loved him.
 And he was brave”.
 Courage does not earn redemption, but those who discover it might declare themselves to be something other than animals.
 Amis is careful not to exclude women from this observation.
 Doll, who sees women as possessions, is a sexually incapable voyeur, furtively spying on his wife and pubescent daughters as they bathe and dress.
 Thomsen seems equally proprietorial as we first encounter him: “as I watched Hannah curve her body forward, with her tensed rump and one mighty leg thrown up and out behind her for balance, I said to myself: This would be a big fuck.
 A big fuck: that was what I said to myself”.
 Reluctant to renounce his swaggering promiscuity, he is compelled to do so by Hannah’s resolute courage.
 Thomsen’s early prediction – “It’s hard to imagine it ending well” – resonates throughout his story; but without Hannah it would have had a still bleaker ending.

 We are not left with the grandeur of tragedy, but the smaller sadness of a private defeat.
 The loss is all the sadder for the implication that it doesn’t much matter, located as it is in a desolate narrative in which nothing can be concluded.
 “Where did it come from, the need for such a methodical, such a pedantic, and such a literal exploration of the bestial?
-I of course didn’t know...”.
+I of course didn’t know...”
 Amis shows courage of his own in conceiving a novel that insists on its inadequacy.
 Unease remains, for Auschwitz will always be troubling territory for fiction, but he has confronted its challenges with honour and delicacy, and without a trace of prurience.
-Hannah’s twelve-year-old daughter, ignorant of the corruption that surrounds her, asks one of the novel’s many opaque questions: “’What would you rather?’ yelled Sybil from the distant sandpit.
+Hannah’s twelve-year-old daughter, ignorant of the corruption that surrounds her, asks one of the novel’s many opaque questions: “‘What would you rather?’ yelled Sybil from the distant sandpit.
 ‘Know everything or know nothing?’”
 The only answer is to walk away.